rtheo/SATbox/README.md

-# SATbox
+# SATbox : V.1 Under Construction (Heavy refactoring - Bugs may lurk anywhere inside!)

 A toolbox for exploring fractality in satisfiability (SAT) problems

-# V.1 Under Construction (Heavy refactoring - Bugs may lurk anywhere inside!)

 (Guidelines to appear in a forthcoming publication.)